Skip to main content

 {} \;

-Pipelines also have the capability to write back information to the resource requester by writing to the status.
-See status documentation for more infoformation.
+Pipeline images also have the capability to write back information to the resource requester by writing to the status.
+See status documentation for more information.

-Update the Dockerfile in the request-pipeline directory to contain the following:
+Update the Dockerfile in the configure-pipeline directory to contain the following:

 FROM "mikefarah/yq:4"